projecttacoma/deqm-test-server/README.md

 ## Usage

 Once MongoDB is running on your machine, run the `npm start` command to start up the FHIR server at `localhost:3000`.
 The server can also be run in "watch" mode with `npm run start:watch` and in "debug" mode by running `NODE_ENV=development npm start`.

+The built version of the server can be run by executing `node build/index.js`.

 DEQM test server offers optional FHIR resource validation using the Inferno FHIR Validator.
 The FHIR Validator acts as middleware on all `PUT` and `POST` requests that attempt to write data to the server.
 To set this up locally, pull and run the Inferno FHIR Validator docker image using `docker run -p 4567:4567 infernocommunity/fhir-validator-service`.
 Then start up the test server using `VALIDATE=true VALIDATOR_HOST=localhost VALIDATOR_PORT=4567 npm run start`.
 These environment variables can be changed in the .env file as well to prevent lengthy start-up commands.